lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     <a href="https://youtu.be/mjc6O6d9F-Y" target="_blank">video</a>

-..  container:: justify

 The evolution of the end-to-end distance over time shows the PEG adjusting to the external forcing:

 .. figure:: ../figures/level2/polymer-in-water/distance-dm.png
     :alt: plot of the end-to-end distance versus time